rrryan2016/Simple-Digital-Pic-Process/README.md

 # Simple Digital Pic Process

-This simple project includes functions as below, you can run each file separatedly.
-Detailed comments and annotations are in each file.
+* This simple project includes functions as below, you can run each file separatedly.
+* Detailed comments and annotations are in each file.
+* My example picture (exp.jpg) is a rgb picture.
+You can use your own rgb picture and rename it exp.jpg, then, run the file without any change.
+* Develop Environment: Windows 7 + MATLAB R2014a

 |Function|File Name|
 |:-:|:-:|